Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Related Work

 \section{Related Work}

-\vpara{Vision-and-language navigation} is an important research area in embodied AI~\cite{r2r,rxr,reverie, wang2019reinforced}, which requires the agent to navigate to a goal location based on dynamic visual input and language instructions.
-This requires the agent to understand and align the vision and language information, planning, and make decisions, etc. There have been lots of benchmarks and methods proposed on this task. \cite{r2r} proposed a LSTM-based seq-to-seq model to track the navigation and multi-modal information for vision-and-language navigation.
-For better understanding of the environment and the agent's own status, vision-and-language pre-training~\cite{Hao_2020_CVPR_prevalent,oscar,rec-vlnbert,shen2022how}, graph representation, memory module, and auxiliary tasks have been introduced into VLN models.
+\vpara{Vision-and-language navigation} is an important research area in embodied AI~\citep{r2r,rxr,reverie, wang2019reinforced}, which requires the agent to navigate to a goal location based on dynamic visual input and language instructions.
+This requires the agent to understand and align the vision and language information, planning, and make decisions, etc. \citep{r2r} proposed a LSTM-based seq-to-seq model to track the navigation and multi-modal information for vision-and-language navigation.
+For better understanding of the environment and the agent's own status, vision-and-language pre-training~\citep{Hao_2020_CVPR_prevalent,oscar,rec-vlnbert,shen2022how}, graph representation, memory module, and auxiliary tasks have been introduced into VLN models.
 Recently, more and more works focus on the robustness of embodied AI.
-RobustNav is a framework to quantify the robustness of the embodied agent faced with corrupted input~\cite{chattopadhyay2021robustnav}.
-Liu \etal~\cite{liu2020spatiotemporal} studies a problem about spatiotemporal perturbations to form 3D adversarial in embodied AI tasks.
+RobustNav is a framework to quantify the robustness of the embodied agent faced with corrupted input~\citep{chattopadhyay2021robustnav}.
+Liu \etal ~\citep{liu2020spatiotemporal} studies a problem about spatiotemporal perturbations to form 3D adversarial.

 \vpara{Attack and defense on federated learning} In federated learning, the attack has been divided into untargeted and targeted attacks.
-The Untargeted attack is designed to destroy the convergence of the global model \cite{bernstein2018signsgd, Blanchard2017MachineLW}, while the targeted attack aims to control the behavior of the global model \cite{bagdasaryan2020backdoor, xie2019dba, bhagoji2019analyzing}.
-Both attacks can be achieved by data poisoning and model poisoning.
-To defend against these attacks, multiple defense methods are proposed.
-One of the trends is to study the aggregation rule, and another is to strengthen the robustness of the model via adversarial methods \cite{huang2011adversarial}.
+The Untargeted attack is designed to destroy the convergence of the global model \citep{bernstein2018signsgd, Blanchard2017MachineLW}, while the targeted attack aims to control the behavior of the global model \citep{bagdasaryan2020backdoor, xie2019dba, bhagoji2019analyzing}.
+One of the trends is to study the aggregation rule, and another is to strengthen the robustness of the model via adversarial methods \citep{huang2011adversarial}.
 In this work, we study these problems in the new setting of vision-and-language navigation.